StockNews.com Begins Coverage on Almaden Minerals (NYSEAMERICAN:AAU)

-StockNews.com initiated coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a report issued on Saturday.
-The firm issued a sell rating on the basic materials company’s stock.
+StockNews.com started coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note released on Friday morning.
+The brokerage issued a sell rating on the basic materials company’s stock.

-Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) last released its earnings results on Friday, May 13th.
-The basic materials company reported ($0.01) EPS for the quarter.
+Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) last posted its quarterly earnings results on Friday, May 13th.
+The basic materials company reported ($0.01) earnings per share for the quarter.

 Almaden Minerals Company Profile (Get Rating)